sighupio/fury-kubernetes-networking/katalog/cilium/MAINTENANCE.md

 > 💡 **TIP**
 > You can comment out the monitoring resources in the `core` and `hubble`'s `kustomization.yaml` files in step 3.2 to reduce the number of differences.
 > You can also comment out the self-signed-pki resource in `hubble`'s `kustomization.yaml` file to reduce the number of differences.
+>
+> Remember to uncomment the Kustomize project before releasing.